patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/brand-voice-and-tone.md

 When crafting your brand voice, align your voice traits to any company or team values that you have.

 You can’t *tell* your users what your voice is.
 You need to *show* them who you are in your writing.
-To do this, consider utilizing "Do and Don’t” charts.
+To do this, consider utilizing "Don't and Do” charts.
 For example, Red Hat's UX copy voice charts look like:

 #### Voice trait: Friendly